benshanahan1/factme/README.md

 ![factme screenshot](static/img/factme.png)

 ## About factme
+This tool was created for the Hack@Brown January 2018 hackathon.

 Users of this chrome extension are able to flag fake news on any website, and cite a corrective source.
 Other users will see these changes and can up or downvote them accordingly.

 ## Implications